-Over time and as you age, your health care needs may change.
-And, everyone's needs - and budget - may be different.
-That's why there are options that allow you to select the benefits best suited for you.
+Over time, your health care needs and budget may change.
+That's why there are options that allow you to select benefits that support those needs.

-You can choose Original Medicare Part A for hospital stays and Part B for doctor visits or you can choose a Medicare Advantage Plan (Part C) from a private insurance company.
+You can choose Original Medicare Part A for hospital stays and Part B for doctor visits, or you can choose a Medicare Advantage Plan (Part C) from a private insurance company.
 Medicare Advantage Plans combine Medicare Part A and Part B coverage, and many also include prescription drug coverage.
 Some plans come with hearing and vision care benefits as well.

-Medicare Supplement Plans, on the other hand, help pay some of your out-of-pocket costs.
+Medicare Supplement Plans help pay some of your out-of-pocket costs.
 Available from private insurance companies, these plans pay for some of the expenses not covered by Original Medicare, like deductibles and copayments.